 Torg Eternity Wild Talents

 The Wild Talent rules from The Wastelander's Guide to Tharkold (p.
 29) are great fun, but seem almost inverted — punishing psis more harshly for success than for failure.
 As such, these are the house rules that our group uses and recommends.
-(They also work well to model mages casting Aysle scrolls above their skill level.)
+As a side note, these rules also work well to model mages casting Aysle scrolls above their skill level.

-Certain Core Earth Psionic Perks (Firestarter, Precog Anomaly, Telekinetic Anomaly, and Telepathic Anomaly) grant the psi the ability to "break the rules," learning powers for which they lack the minimum skill and/or Social Axiom.
+Certain Core Earth Psionic Perks (Firestarter, Precog Anomaly, Telekinetic Anomaly, and Telepathic Anomaly) grant the psi the ability to "break the rules" when it comes to learning powers.
 Using these powers can be dangerous — for the psychic, their allies, or even innocent bystanders!

 A power is considered a "wild talent" if the psi has one of the above Perks and either of the following applies: